Active Contrastive Learning of Audio-Visual Video Representations: Background

 \section{Background}

-Our work builds upon the recent progress on contrastive representation learning \citep{gutmann2010noise,oord2018representation} and especially the momentum contrast approach \citep{he2020momentum}.
-Below we provide their core concepts and discuss recent theoretical studies on the limitations of contrastive learning \citep{arora2019theoretical,mcallester2020formal}.

-\textbf{Contrastive Learning.} \cite{gutmann2010noise,oord2018representation,henaff2019data} learn the representation of data by comparing encoded representations of similar samples with dissimilar ones (called ``negative samples'') drawn from the same data distribution.
-This is often formulated as a cross-entropy loss with the learning objective that forces the representations of similar samples to be more similar to each other than with negative samples:

-where $f(\cdot)$ and $h(\cdot)$ are feature encoders with learnable parameters $\theta_f$ and $\theta_h$, respectively.
+\textbf{Contrastive learning} optimizes an objective that encourages similar samples to have similar representations than with dissimilar ones (called negative samples)~\citep{oord2018representation}:

 The samples $x^+$ and $x^-$ are drawn from the same distribution as $x\in\mathcal{X}$, and are assumed to be similar and dissimilar to $x$, respectively.
-Minimizing this objective encourages $f(\cdot)$ and $h(\cdot)$ to learn discriminative representations of $x$ such that $(x,x^+)$ have a higher similarity than all the other pairs of $(x,x^-)$.
-The similarity in this case is measured by the dot product between representations, but other metrics can also be used, e.g., the log-bilinear form \citep{oord2018representation}.
+The objective encourages $f(\cdot)$ and $h(\cdot)$ to learn representations of $x$ such that $(x,x^+)$ have a higher similarity than all the other pairs of $(x,x^-)$.